ACC25/wakaru/README.md

 ## Frontend

-The frontend for Wakaru was build with React and can be found [here](https://github.com/ACC25/wakaru-frontend).
+The frontend for Wakaru was built with React and can be found [here](https://github.com/ACC25/wakaru-frontend).
 It connects with the backend using JSON Web Tokens and houses all the logic for displaying email classification data.